ssyounge/ASIB/README.md

 ```

 Both scripts read default options from `configs/minimal.yaml`.
+For a pure cross-entropy baseline, edit that file and set `method: ce`,
+`beta_bottleneck: 0.0`, and `student_iters: 200`.
-Set `disable_tqdm: true` in that file to suppress progress bars during training.
+Set `disable_tqdm: true` to suppress progress bars during training.
 Set `grad_scaler_init_scale` to control the initial scale used by the AMP grad
 scaler.